ravikant-diwakar/React-Notes/README.md

 ### Library vs. Framework

-Sure, here's the information presented in tabular form:

 |    Framework    |        Library         |
 |-----------------|------------------------|
 | - All-in-one solution with pre-included tools. | - Freedom to choose the best tools. |